2017 Miami University

 What if I want to stay overnight?

 Unfortunately, lodging is not provided for attendees.
 Information on lodging and dining options in Oxford is listed here.
+Hamilton, Colerain, and other towns are close by and may have options as well.

 Please note: Due to Miami University Parents' Weekend on October 7 & 8, it is advised to book hotels as soon as possible, if you intend to stay overnight.